We All Fall Down (Cormier novel): Challenges

 In 1998, a parent in Simcoe County (ON) complained to their children’s school board about We All Fall Down, because she believed the violence in the novel was inappropriate for children to read in school.
 The school board moved the novel from the primary schools to the high schools in that district, though the parent remained unsatisfied.

 In November 2000, parents in Tamaqua, Pennsylvania complained about We all Fall Down because of the violence in several scenes, as well as the description of suicide in the book.
 Officials in the school district created a new book selection policy in response to the parents' objections.

 In March 2000, We All Fall Down was removed from the Carver Middle School in Leesburg, Florida, because parents of a sixth-grader who was studying the book were unhappy with the language used in the novel.
 The father of the student, said, “It’s not a book for school.
 It’s everything negative about society, like rape, vulgarity, alcohol abuse, murder and how to cover it up.”
 The principal of the middle school agreed, and the book was removed from the school library.
 The principal also held a faculty meeting to advise staff to look carefully at the books they are assigning to children.
 The principal even contacted other middle schools in the district to warn them of the challenged novel.

 On March 17, 2000, an Arlington, Texas Independent School District Superintendent ordered the library circulation of We All Fall Down to be restricted, requiring students to bring written permission from their parents in order to borrow it.
 The superintendent did this in response to a complaint from a parent regarding violence in the book.
 The book was not removed completely, because a panel of school librarians made a decision to retain it in middle and high schools.

+In 2023, the book was banned, in Clay County District Schools, Florida.